nitrodegen/wintergrad/README.md

 # wintergrad
-WinterGrad is a shitty ML library ( VERY VERY much work in progress)
+WinterGrad is a shitty ML library coded in C/C++ ( VERY VERY much work in progress)

 <h1>Why?</h1>